0xRF/AdelaideID/readme.md

 1. Ensure your MySQL/MariaDB service is running.
 2. Launch the backend by navigating to `/backend` directory and running `node app.js`.
 You will need to leave this process running in the background.
-3. Navigate to the `/frontend` directory and start the server with `npm run dev`.
+3. Navigate to the `/frontend` directory and start the server with `npm run serve`.
 This serves the frontend over HTTPS (which is necessary for camera functionality) at `https://localhost:3000`.
-Appending the `--host` flag (`npm run dev -- --host`) will allow you to open the site from other clients on your local network.
+Appending the `--host` flag (`npm run serve -- --host`) will allow you to open the site from other clients on your local network.
 4. On your computer or a mobile device, enter the network address provided by the server.

 Without an associated SSL certificate, your browser will give you a security warning.
 You can proceed by clicking under the 'advanced' options presented on the warning screen.